 Yes, we’re off!!
 It’s been a hectic week, but we’re here!
 En-route through France to somewhere, but still no definite idea of where!

-As is usually the case with us two, we are a rather indecisive pair.
-Having a quick discussion on where we fancied heading to, we left the Aire at Gravelines, about 30 minutes East of Calais and hit the road.
+After having a quick discussion on where we fancied heading, we left the Aire at Gravelines – about 30 minutes East of Calais and hit the road.

 The next thing we know, we’ve got Dijon in the Sat Nav, where the wine routes begin.
 Just to the South of Dijon itself.